Asset-based financing raises Canadian living standards

 - CFLA’s radar – being proactive – bringing forward intelligence, issues, challenges and opportunities affecting the industry;

-- CFLA’s sounding board – to react to issues and advise on policy options;
+- CFLA’s sounding board – to respond to issues and advise on policy options;

-- an exchange for information, experience and expertise;
+- an exchange for information, experience, expertise and best practices; and

 - a channel to disseminate information relevant to the industry.

-A full-time professional staff of four people manages the Association:
+A full-time professional staff of five people manages the Association:

 - Charlene Forde, Director, Events & Member Services